The Importance of Early Detection

 TURBT and follow-up cystoscopies

 During the first TURBT procedure, the urologist removed a tumor the size of a softball, and because the tumor was papillary urothelial carcinoma, low grade, the urologist had to do another TURBT a few days later to ensure he was able to get the entire tumor and to take another look in the bladder.
-I was hospitalized a total of fourteen days, and once released I bounced back pretty fast, and the kidneys returned to normal.
+I was hospitalized for a total of fourteen days, and once released I bounced back pretty fast, and the kidneys returned to normal.
 The urologist kept me on surveillance with cystoscopies being done every three months.

 I encourage anyone experiencing any of the symptoms of bladder cancer to see your primary care physician sooner than later to detect bladder cancer in the early stages.
 Do not let the signs fool you as they can because they come and go, and we tend to think they are related to other things going on in the body, and we don't think cancer or even bladder cancer.
 Stay proactive, listen to your body, and see your doctor if you have any doubt something does not seem right.